maxdan94/decmod/README.md

 - Will print some infos about the modular decomposition

-What does it give on some real world graphs?:
+What does it give on real-world graphs?:

 On Youtube: http://snap.stanford.edu/data/com-Youtube.html
 ```